lgeurts/lgeurts.github.io/_posts/2017-07-11-bunsenlabs-linux-setup-notes-for dell-inspiron-6000.md

 The Debian pip version can be outdated.
 Let's check for an upgrade:

-- $ pip install - -upgrade pip
+- $ pip install --upgrade pip

 Ready, we can add packages: